Nick Thieberger's home pages

 London: EL Publishing.

-Andrei Shcherbakov, Ekaterina Vylomova and Nick Thieberger.
+Andrei Shcherbakov, Ekaterina Vylomova & Nick Thieberger.
 2016.
 Phonotactic Modeling of Extremely Low Resource Languages.

 In Proceedings of the Australasian Language Technology Association Workshop 2016, 84-93.